 - It improves the experience of current customers

-Sensory-friendly solutions can be nor or low cost.
+Sensory-friendly solutions can be no or low cost.

 This is a low-cost example of sensory-friendly changes.
 Becoming sensory-friendly does not have to take a lot of time, money or resources.

 Later in this blog post, you can also download a sample sensory sensitivity questionnaire.
 It is an example to use with customers.
-Furthermore, you can also easily adapt it to other healthcare practices like going to see a dentist, doctor, occupational therapist, physiotherapist, psychologist.
-You can also adapt it to any other location that provides a personal service to a customer.
+You can also easily adapt it to other healthcare practices like going to see a dentist, doctor, occupational therapist, physiotherapist, psychologist or any other location that provides a personal service to a customer.
 Examples are hairdresser, salon, or spa.

 It is an easy thing to do if you provide individual service to attract more customers by becoming sensory-friendly.
 Ask them what their sensory preferences are, and then match them as best you can during service delivery.